 Tempting as it may be to fudge the numbers and not admit to the fifteen extra pounds you’re carrying around your middle, don’t do it.
 It will look quite suspicious when you get your psychical done and–in just a matter of days–you’ve gained that much weight.
 Additionally, if you make a claim within the first two years of having your policy, the insurance company can go back to your records to see if there’s anything suspicious in your medical history or if there are lies on your application, and if found, they can void your policy and not fulfill your claim.
 Policies can also become void if your application is found to contain lies.

 Expecting to Earn Money

 For young families, term life insurance is usually the best option as it’s inexpensive and offers basic, no-frills coverage.
-Insurance providers offer other types of life insurance, such as whole life and universal life insurance, which come with savings components and offer lifetime coverage, but a term policy meets your short term needs by providing a financial safety net while your kids are young and the budget is tight.
-If you get a financial bind, an insurance annuity can provide relief.
-These contracts often allow for owners to take out a lump some of money during financial turmoil.
+Insurance providers offer other types of life insurance, such as whole life and universal life insurance, which come with savings components and offer lifetime coverage, but a term policy meets your short-term needs by providing a financial safety net while your kids are young and the budget is tight.
+If you get in a financial bind, an insurance annuity can provide relief.
+These contracts often allow owners to take out a lump sum of money during financial turmoil.
 Once your career is in full swing and the kids are grown, you can reevaluate your insurance needs.

 - Infinite Banking | Using Life Insurance to Become Your Own Banker - November 16, 2023